Aches, Pain, Fever (cont.)

-When should I seek medical care for a fever?
+When should someone seek medical care for a fever?

 Any child below 3 months of age who has a temperature of 100.4 F (38 C) or greater should be seen by a physician.
 If a child or adult has a history or diagnosis of cancer, AIDS, or other serious illness, such as heart disease, diabetes, or is taking immunosuppressant drugs, medical care should be sought for a fever.

 Otherwise, observe the person with the fever.
-If they appear sick or have symptoms that would suggest a major illness, such as meningitis (headache, stiff neck, confusion, problems staying awake), urinary tract infection (shaking chills, burning with urination), pneumonia (shortness of breath, cough), or any other signs of a serious illness, contact your health care professional.
+If he or she appears sick or has symptoms that would suggest a major illness, such as meningitis (headache, stiff neck, confusion, problems staying awake), urinary tract infection (shaking chills, burning with urination), pneumonia (shortness of breath, cough), or any other signs of a serious illness, contact a health-care professional.

-Other symptoms that may be indicative of a severe illness include repeated vomiting, severe diarrhea, or skin rashes (could be a sign of dengue fever, Rocky Mountain spotted fever, scarlet fever, rheumatic fever, strep throat, or chickenpox).
+Other symptoms that may be indicative of a severe illness include repeated vomiting, severe diarrhea, or skin rashes (that could be a sign of dengue fever, Rocky Mountain spotted fever, scarlet fever, rheumatic fever, strep throat, or chickenpox).

-Fever blisters (herpangina) are small blisters that turn into ulcers, usually on the lips, mouth or tongue, caused by a virus.
+Fever blisters (herpangina) are small blisters that turn into ulcers, usually on the lips, mouth, or tongue; a virus causes fever blisters.
 When a child contracts this virus for the first time, the symptoms and the fever blisters can be quite severe.
-If the child is not eating or drinking, contact your child's doctor.
+If the child is not eating or drinking, contact a child's doctor.

-On the other hand, if the fever accompanies a simple cold or virus, you can treat the fever as described above and be assured that the fever is only a symptom of the illness.
-This is not to say that you should ignore a fever.
-If there are other associated symptoms that are bothersome, you should contact your doctor.
+On the other hand, if the fever accompanies a simple cold or virus, one can treat the fever as described above and be assured that the fever is only a symptom of the illness.
+This is not to say that someone should ignore a fever.
+If there are other associated symptoms that are bothersome, contact a doctor.

 A low percentage of all children between 18 months to 3 years of age will have a seizure (convulsion) with a high fever.
 Of those with a history of febrile seizure, some will have another seizure associated with another febrile episode.
-Febrile seizures, while frightening to the parents, are not associated with long-term nervous-system side effects.
-Children used to be prescribed phenobarbital following a febrile seizure as a preventive measure (prophylaxis).
+Febrile seizures, while frightening to the parents, are not associated with long-term nervous-system complications.
+Children used to be prescribed the antiseizure drug phenobarbital following a febrile seizure as a preventive measure (prophylaxis).
 This has not been shown to be beneficial and possibly may be harmful, so it is not always recommended.

 Learn more about: phenobarbital